Carina-Cai/webProxy/README.md

 ``java WebProxy 4600``

-Input the website(s) that you want to block and separate them with space, e.g., 'www.anu.edu.au www..
+Input the website(s) that you want to block and separate them with space, e.g., www.anu.edu.au and www.github.com.
 Press enter to continue.
+Otherwise, if you don't want to block any website, just press enter.

+``www.anu.edu.au www.github.com``

 Open a web browser and point to the destination website, e.g., www.baidu.com.